Foxstraty/youtube_downloader/README.md

 # youtube_downloader

-a python based youtube downloader
+## a python based youtube downloader
+# downloading copyrighted contenet is strictly prohibited and punidhable under law.
+# this app is only to be used for educational and research purposes only.